 The rotor design process is fundamental to ensure the turbine's performance and efficiency.
-The key design parameters that were obtained from the preliminary analysis are discussed in this section.
-The inlet conditions, including mass flow rate, pressure ratio, total pressure, inlet temperature, and turbine power output, are crucial for conducting a numerical analysis of the radial turbine design.
-The operating conditions for the radial turbine are given in Table 1, where the variables are used to derive the key parameters of the turbine.
-The parameters such as the Mass Flow Parameters, MFP, Pressure Ratio, PR, Specific Speed, SP and Total-to-static Efficiency, $\eta{T-s}$ must be defined to guide the design process in the initial stage of the design to guide the designer in identifying the turbine's operation and performance [11],[24].
+This section discusses and presents the key design parameters obtained from the preliminary analysis.
+The inlet conditions of the turbine were crucial for establishing the numerical analysis of the radial turbine.
+The inlet conditions included the mass flow rate, pressure ratio, total pressure, inlet temperature, and power output.
+The operating conditions for the radial turbine are given in Table 1, where the variables will be used to derive the turbine's key parameters.
+In the initial stage of designing a radial turbine, key parameters such as the Mass Flow Parameters, MFP, Pressure Ratio, PR, Specific Speed, SP and Total-to-static Efficiency, η{T-s} must be assumed or specified to guide the design process.
+These parameters help define the turbine's operation and performance [11, 24].

 Table 1.
 Turbine design parameters

 Items Specifications

-Mass flow rate, m (kg/s) 0.025
+Mass flow rate, \dot{m} (kg/s) 0.025

 Rotation speed, N (rpm) 70 000

 Power output (W) 500

 Pressure ratio, PR 2

 Inlet temperature (K) 800

 Inlet Pressure (kPa) 200